-The primary objectives of the externship program of the Columbus School of Law, The Catholic University of America, are to enhance students’ learning through practice experience and critical reflection.
+The primary objectives of the externship program at the Columbus School of Law are to enhance students’ learning through practice, experience, and critical reflection.

 - how to identify and pursue learning goals for their placement experiences;